pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/01-introduction.md

 | Dolores Orange |Random Sites|
 | Ed Kay |Random Sites|

-Once they select a workspace, they will then see the sites they have access to in that workspace, as well as any sites they have created.
+When they select a workspace, they will then see the sites they have access to in that workspace, as well as any sites they have created.

-Read on to better understand the specifics of setting up your workspaces, teams, and sites.
+Read on to better understand the specifics of setting up your workspaces, sites, and teams.